Student life can be exciting - full of possibilities, learning and friendships. But it can also feel overwhelming, stressful and lonely.

 Context

 More than 280 million people worldwide are living with depression.
-It can affect people of all ages and research has shown university students have high rates of mental health problems.
+It can affect people of all ages, and research has shown that university students have high rates of mental health problems.
 Depression can impact all aspects of a student’s life – from academic studies to work to relationships.
 It often occurs alongside other mental health problems, especially anxiety, and can also increase the risk of self-harm and suicide.
-India, where this programme is being implemented, is home to 20% of the world’s youth including one of the largest growing student populations globally.
-Care needs greatly outstrip existing service capacity resulting in a large treatment gap of >90%.
+India, where this programme is being implemented, is home to 20% of the world’s youth, including one of the largest growing student populations globally.
+Care needs greatly outstrip existing service capacity, resulting in a large treatment gap of >90%.
 We envision that the interventions arising from the METROPOLIS programme may offer a sustainable path towards the goal of rapidly scalable, low-cost strategies to reduce youth depression in countries like India and globally.

 7